OpenTelemetry config options

 • Required: No

-To report new deploys of OpenTelemetry applications, we can use Deploy Markers.
+To report new deploys of OpenTelemetry applications, you can use Deploy Markers.

 Deploy markers can be configured with the revision resource attribute.
 The value of this attribute will be used to identify new deploys.
 It needs to be unique per deploy to pick up new deploys.
 We recommend using Git commit SHAs or a tag in your SCM.
 This can be used in combination with our backtrace links to directly link from AppSignal back to the source code on platforms like GitHub and GitLab.